CraftAndFabricLinks home

 I wanted my side panels to go to just above the floor, so I made them 84" in length.
 I made them all 15" wide.
 They hung from the first 3 knobs, so they covered a width of 10" on the wall.
 Adjust yours if you want them longer or shorter, or if you want them wider.

-These were the measurements I used.
-I made my valance 90" x 15.5", and my side panels 15" x 84". measure for drapery
+measure for drapery These were the measurements I used.
+I made my valance 90" x 15.5", and my side panels 15" x 84".

 After you compute the finished size of your valance and side panels, you must remember to ADD 1.25" all the way around for your hem.
 That means that you add 2.5" to width and 2.5" to length.
 For a valance of 90" x 15.5", I cut my fabric 92.5" x 18".
 I cut the lining fabric 90" x 15.5" (no hem is needed).